asyard/asy-tests/asy-test-configclient/README.md

 **Reload Client Application Properties**

-When a client configuration change occurs in server's config files, our spring beans in client application which have `@RefreshScope` annotation, can be reloaded with the help of spring boot actuator by calling the following endpoint (using **POST**):
+When a client configuration change occurs in server's config files, our spring beans in client application can be reloaded with the help of spring boot actuator by calling the following endpoint (using **POST**):

     http://clientip:port/actuator/refresh

+Actuator will trigger a rest call to retrieve config information by calling ConfigServicePropertySourceLocator.class provided by spring.

+2 types of beans can be refreshed : Beans which have attributes annotated with `@Value` and beans which are annotated with `@ConfigurationProperties`.
+Beans which have attributes annotated with `@Value` will only be refreshed if the class is annotated with `@RefreshScope`.

 We also have application.properties file in addition to bootstrap.properties file.
 Which is retrieved after bootstrap.properties file is loaded.